-The governing body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+The Governing Body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
 It ensures that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually.

-The governing body ensures there is a named designated safeguarding lead and deputy safeguarding lead in place.
+The governors for safeguarding arrangements are named on Page 2 of this document.
+The governors take leadership responsibility for safeguarding arrangements in our school.
+The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on Page 2).